cdluminate/robrank/README.md

 and run again.
 If tested with multiple profiles, export `JTYPE` to select exact profile.
 Read the comments in `tools/pjswipe.py` for details.

+### 1.4 Scripts for Complete Pipeline

+Please browse the [`escript`](escript/) directory for the scripts containing the command pipelines to reproduce the experiments.

 ## 2. Project Information

 ### 2.1.
 Directory Hierarchy